kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## How can I create more than one cluster with minikube?

 By default, `minikube start` creates a cluster named "minikube".
-If you would like to create a different cluster or change its name, you can use the `--profile` (or `-p`) flag, which will create a cluster with the specified name. and you could have multiple clusters on the same machine.
+If you would like to create a different cluster or change its name, you can use the `--profile` (or `-p`) flag, which will create a cluster with the specified name.
+Please note that you can have multiple clusters on the same machine.

 To see the list of your current clusters, run:
 ```
 minikube profile list
 ```

-minikube profiles are meant to be isolated from one another, with their own settings and driver.
+minikube profiles are meant to be isolated from one another, with their own settings and drivers.
 If you want to create a single cluster with multiple nodes, try the [multi-node feature]({{< ref "docs/tutorials/multi_node/" >}}) instead.